 So while it is still “today” I encourage you to stay strong in your faith because “today” could be the day Jesus returns.

 Lord, we need your help to stay strong in you every day we spend on this earth.
 Therefore, help us to endure to the very end.

-Checkout out these related posts on warning.
+Checkout out these related posts on warnings.

 - Sound The Alarm Of Warning

 - A Warning In The Bible From Peter